What is a vaccine?

 Is everyone protected from disease by immunisation?

 Even when all the doses of a vaccine have been given, not everyone is protected against the disease.
-Measles, mumps, rubella, tetanus, polio, hepatitis B and Hib vaccines protect more than 95% of children who have completed the course.
-One dose of meningococcal C vaccine at 12 months protects over 90% of children.
+Most childhood vaccines will give protective immunity to about 9 out of 10 children who have received all the recommended doses.

-In Australia, vaccines are provided by the Immunise Australia Program and protects millions of Australians from vaccine-preventable diseases.
+In Australia, vaccines are funded by the National Immunisation Program and protect millions of Australians from vaccine-preventable diseases.

 If you have any questions, you can speak to your doctor or call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria).